Trygvemb/Algorithms-Cloud-computing/CloudComputing.md

 - Configure and manage cloud services using Azure.
 - Design and implement scalable systems in cloud environments.
 - Implement security measures to protect data and applications in the cloud.
-- Use cloud-based tools to monitor and troubleshoot systems.
+- Implement best practices for cloud architecture and deployment.

 **Competencies**